ncsa/qdl/README.md

 # Deploying to Sonatype

 This is done at the command line.
 Be sure that you have registered with Sonatype as an administrator and have uploaded your signing keys.
-You will need to configure your maven repository correctly too (far outside the scope of this blurb).
+You should enable GPG signing in `$DEV_NCSA_INPUT/qdl/pom.xml` and should comment out the website module.
 Once that is done, issue

 `mvn clean install deploy`